Popular with visitors from neighbouring countries along with Austrian locals, Innsbruck is compact, festive and wonderful.

 Where to stay: Altstadthotel Weißes Kreuz is located steps to the Golden Roof and Old Town Christmas market.

-Innsbruck is a safe, walkable city with most of the city’s sights located between the River Inn and the main train station.
+Innsbruck is a calm, walkable city.
+Many of its sights are located between the River Inn and the main train station.

 This central district is known as Innenstadt, and this is the area where you’ll most likely want to stay to be near the Christmas markets.

-I suggest staying at Altstadthotel Weißes Kreuz as the Christmas market will be literally at your door and the Golden Roof 100 metres away.
-This hotel is highly rated, modern and reasonably priced.
+I suggest staying at Altstadthotel Weißes Kreuz, as the Christmas market is literally at your door, and the Golden Roof is 100 metres away.
+This hotel is highly rated, modern, and reasonably priced.

 Innsbruck comes alive with festive spirit during the holiday season, hosting a total of seven distinct Christmas markets that offer an engaging mix of local culture, international flavours, and breathtaking views.
 Confirmed dates and locations are listed below.